Hosting and bandwidth provided by MacAce.net.

 Using the same formats, the original Apple TV configured with a 160 GB hard drive holds up to 200 hours of video, up to 36,000 songs, or up to 25,000 photos.

-The 2nd Gen Apple TV and 3rd Gen Apple TV have an unreported 8 GB of flash memory to buffer streaming video, and creative hackers may be able to use this for storage, but neither is designed to store any content whatsoever.
+The Apple TV 2nd Gen and Apple TV 3rd Gen have an unreported 8 GB of flash memory to buffer streaming video, and creative hackers have been able to use the Apple TV 2nd Gen for storage, but neither is designed to store any content whatsoever.
 It is intended to only "stream" content from a Mac or PC (or an iPod touch, iPhone or iPad running iOS 4.2 or later) and allow one to pay for select movies and television shows directly from Apple.
 However, some content can be stored on Apple's iCloud service for later retrieval from the Apple TV.

 Also see: What type of hard drive does the original Apple TV use?
 How do you upgrade it?